rwkopcke/sp500_earn_price_pkg/README.md

     - ensure that DFII10.xlsx in INPUT_DIR has data for all quarters
     - where indicated in sp_env.py uncomment INPUT_DIR = ARCHIVE_DIR
     - after reinitialization, recomment INPUT_DIR = ARCHIVE_DIR

+#### Future improvements
+- Tidy the logic/code in the scripts
+- Convert the data structure from polars dataframes to a database
+- Add chron feature to fetch new data from each week